 The Ordinary lactic acid serums are formulated to exfoliate the skin with lactic acid.
 Lactic acid is an alpha hydroxy acid that breaks down the bonds between dead skin cells and lifts them away, revealing new, fresh skin underneath.

-Both serums also contain a Tasmanian pepperberry derivative to help reduce irritation associated with AHA use.
+Both serums also contain a Tasmanian pepperberry derivative to help reduce irritation associated with acid use.

 The Ordinary lactic acid serums are fragrance-free, vegan, cruelty-free, and formulated at a pH between 3.60 and 3.80.
 This acidic pH is necessary for lactic acid to work effectively.